corydonbaylor/twitter-viz/README.md

 Once you have authorized yourself, getting the actual data will be very simple.
 You can look up tweets by subject or by hashtag amoung a large list of other things, but I wanted to see how happy the days were for a particular user.

-I originally wanted to measure how positive or negative the news was by day for a month, so I pulled the max number of tweets (3,200) for CNN.
-Unfortunately, this resulted in pulling back about a week and a half of tweets.
-It appears that CNN--and every other news organization I looked into--simply tweets too much.
-You can get more tweets with a premium account, but I do not have that and also do not want to pay for it.

-So the hunt was on.
 I needed someone who tweets at least once a day but no more than ten times a day.
-Someone who has expressive but simple tweets that would be easy to analyze with an algorhtm.
+Someone who has expressive but simple tweets that would be easy to analyze with an algorithm.
 I wanted someone well known with tweets that we interesting to read.
 I tried Kayne West and Antonio Brown--both of whom were well known for social media miscues, but they did not tweet enough.
 I tried a few presidential candidates, but their tweets appear to be managed by teams and are not expressive and interesting to read.

 Eventually I landed where I knew that I was going to land but really didnt want to land--with Donald Trump.
 The reason I did not want to use Trump's twitter is because I did not want this project to be viewed through a political lense, which is obviously inescapable with Trump.
 But do to the nature of his tweets and golden zone frequency of his tweeting, I realized that his twitter is the obvious choice for an analysis such as this.